How do I register?

 Where can I park on race day?

 Book Across the Bay is a point-to-point race (Ashland to Washburn).
 We encourage you to park your car in Washburn near Thompson’s West End Park.
 After you register, take a shuttle bus to the start in Ashland – then when you finish the race, your car will be waiting for you.
 Shuttle buses start running at 1:00 pm and will run until 5:30 pm on race day.
-A big heated tent will be set up near the start area at Ashland’s Maslowski Beach, where there will be music, a bonfire, and other activities throughout the day.
+A tent will be set up near the start area at Ashland’s Maslowski Beach, where there will be music, a bonfire, and other activities throughout the day.
 Please note that THERE WILL BE NO SHUTTLE SERVICE AFTER THE RACE!
 Please think this through and plan your transportation accordingly.